WLR FM: Studios

-The station has purpose-built studios at "The Broadcast Centre", Ardkeen, Waterford City (shared with regional youth station Beat 102 103) and at the Dungarvan studio at The Plaza, Dungarvan Shopping Centre.
-The Broadcast Centre was opened by then Taoiseach Bertie Ahern in 2003 replacing WLR FM's previous studio at Great Georges Street in Waterford City, while the new Dungarvan studio was opened by head of the BCI Michael O'Keefe (from Dungarvan) on 10 November 2007 replacing the existing studio at Harbour Bay in the town.
+The station has purpose-built studios at The Broadcast Centre, Ardkeen, Waterford City (shared with regional youth station Beat 102 103) and at the Dungarvan studio at The Plaza, Dungarvan Shopping Centre.
+The Broadcast Centre was opened by the taoiseach, Bertie Ahern, in 2003.
+It replaced WLR FM's previous studio at Great Georges Street in Waterford City, while the new Dungarvan studio was opened by head of the Broadcasting Authority of Ireland, Michael O'Keefe, on 10 November 2007, replacing the existing studio at Harbour Bay in the town.

 An outside broadcasting unit was launched in 2020.

-Work on the first studio started in April 2022, opening in April 2024.
+The first studio opened in April 2024.

 Market share

-According to the JNLR 2018-1 National Radio Listenership Survey, WLR FM had an weekly audience reach of 64,000 in Q1 2018.
+According to the JNLR 2018-1 National Radio Listenership Survey, WLR FM reached a weekly audience of 64,000 in the first quarter of 2018.